 - 1. The implementing provider continues to report each URP within 5 days right up until the point the URP is authorised.
 Once authorised, the provider reports monthly. - 2.
-If a registered NDIS provider (such as a support coordinator or allied health professional) witnesses an incident or conduct involving another NDIS provider and thinks that the URP has not been reported by the implementing provider, they can raise this as a concern of provider non-reporting to the NDIS Commission by phone 1800 035 544 or email waURPMonitoring@ndiscommission.gov.au
+If an NDIS provider (such as a support coordinator or allied health professional) witnesses an incident or conduct involving another NDIS provider and thinks that the URP has not been reported by the implementing provider, they can raise this as a concern of provider non-reporting to the NDIS Commission by phone 1800 035 544 or email waURPMonitoring@ndiscommission.gov.au

-If the URP will continue to be used, it must be captured in a Behaviour Support Plan (BSP).
+If the URP will continue to be used, it must be included in a behaviour support plan (BSP).